ibm-cloud-docs/sap/sap-terraform-automate-hana-standalone-vsi.md

 # Automating SAP HANA stand-alone virtual server instance on IBM Cloud by using Terraform
 {: #automate-terraform-sap-hana-vsi}

-Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} VPC infrastructure resources so that you can rapidly build complex, cloud environments.
+Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} VPC infrastructure resources so that you can rapidly build complex, cloud environments. {{site.data.keyword.cloud_notm}} VPC infrastructure consists of SAP certified hardware using Intel Xeon CPUs and additional Intel technologies.
 {: shortdesc}

 For more information about Terraform on {{site.data.keyword.cloud_notm}}, see [Terraform on {{site.data.keyword.cloud_notm}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).